Buffalo Mozzarella Bites

 Ingredients

-• buffalo mozzarella (weight according to dietary plan)
+• buffalo mozzarella (grammage according to dietary plan)

 Preparation

-• They say to enjoy its full flavor, buffalo mozzarella should be left in its own liquid and not stored in the fridge.
+• They say that to fully enjoy the flavor, buffalo mozzarella should be left in its own liquid and not stored in the fridge.

-Since it’s often in the fridge when I buy it, once home, I put it back in the fridge and take it out at least an hour before consuming it so it regains the right consistency.
+However, since it is exhibited in the retailer’s fridge display, once home I store it in the refrigerator again and take it out at least an hour before consumption to bring it back to the right consistency.

-Remove the buffalo bites from their liquid when ready to serve.
+Remove the buffalo bites from their liquid when serving.

-Transfer them to a bowl, a plate, or a cutting board.
+Transfer them to a bowl, plate, or cutting board.

 Grind the pepper.